polygl0ts/writeups/nullcon19/Captcha-forest-harder/README.md

 ## Solution

 This is a similiar solution as the previous one.
-We had the luck to find good enough character to match the code.
+We had the luck to find good enough character to match the code. [source](https://www.dcode.fr/gravity-falls-bill-cipher)

 Instead of just testing our mapping symbol with the captcha, we combine it with multiple rotations and scalings.

 With a family of 30 different rotations {-45, -42, ..., 0 , 3, ...
-45} and 5 different scaling, we reach around 95% of accuracy in the captcha.
+45} and 5 different scalings, we reach around 95% of accuracy in the captcha.
 It is enough to recover the flag.

 ## Code